 As you can see, implementing smoke curtains into your fire safety plan is a quick and easy process that will help reduce the risk of building damage and increase the level of safety for your occupants.

-SG Architectural Specialties’ skilled team of experts have all the information you need about smoke curtains as well as other fire and smoke protection systems and services.
+SG Architectural Solutions’ skilled team of experts have all the information you need about smoke curtains as well as other fire and smoke protection systems and services.
 Contact us today and let us help you protect your next project.